William Pepperrell

-Sir William Pepperrell, 1st Baronet (27 June 1696 – 6 July 1759) was a merchant and soldier in colonial Massachusetts.
+Sir William Pepperrell, 1st Baronet (27 June 1696 – 6 July 1759) was a British colonial merchant and soldier in colonial Massachusetts.
 He is widely remembered for organizing, financing, and leading the 1745 expedition that captured the French fortress of Louisbourg during King George's War.
+He owned a number of enslaved people and was considered one of the wealthiest people in the British North American colonies.

 Early life

 William Pepperrell was born in Kittery, Maine, then a part of the Province of Massachusetts Bay, and lived there all his life.
 He was the son of William Pepperrell, a Massachusetts settler of Welsh descent, and Margery Bray, the daughter of a well-to-do Kittery merchant.

 Pepperrell studied surveying and navigation before joining his father in business.
 William Pepperrell senior had begun his career as a fisherman's apprentice but was by that time a shipbuilder and fishing boat owner.
-He owned a number of enslaved African-Americans and had erected a mansion in 1682 which still stands near Pepperrell Cove near Kittery Point.
+He owned a number of enslaved African-Americans and, in 1682, had erected a mansion which still stands near Pepperrell Cove, on Kittery Point.
 The death of his elder brother forced William Pepperrell junior to assume responsibility for much of the family business in 1713.
 He expanded their enterprise to become one of the most prosperous mercantile houses in New England with ships carrying lumber, fish and other products to the West Indies and Europe.
 Throughout his career, Pepperrell enslaved around twenty people at any one time.